-BIO 260 BIOLOGY OF MICROORGANISMS is a laboratory course that focuses on the biology and genetics of organisms too small to be seen by the human eye.
+BIO 260 MICROBIOLOGY is a laboratory course that focuses on the biology and genetics of organisms too small to be seen by the human eye.
 Students will be introduced to the roles that bacteria, viruses, and eukaryotic microbes play in the environment and human disease.
-Prerequisite: one year of chemistry.
+Prerequisite: BIO 141/2 or BIO 151/2 and one year of chemistry.
 4 credits.

 BIO 285 PATHOPHYSIOLOGY introduces the student to the study of the etiology, pathogenesis and clinical manifestations of common disease processes.
 Basic principles into the mechanism of cellular and tissue injury are introduced, followed by presentations of common diseases in the various organ systems.
 Prerequisites: Two semesters of biology (BIO 141/2 or BIO 151/2) or anatomy/physiology (BIO 171/2, BIO 181/2).
+3 credits.